 - Early data reported that two doses of the Pfizer-BioNTech and Moderna vaccines showed less effectiveness in preventing infection against Omicron.
 However, the vaccines were still effective in preventing severe illness, hospitalization, and death, which is the main goal of the vaccines.
 Also, Pfizer and Moderna booster doses increase the effectiveness against infection.

-- The FDA paused the distribution of some authorized monoclonal antibody treatments as they showed less effectiveness against Omicron.
-The only monoclonal antibody currently in distribution as a COVID-19 treatment is bebtelovimab.
+- The FDA paused the distribution of previously authorized monoclonal antibody treatments as they showed less effectiveness against Omicron.
+The monoclonal antibody Evusheld is still available as a preventive measure.

 - The WHO says preliminary evidence suggests a previous COVID-19 infection may be poor protection against infection with the Omicron variant.
 The Discovery Health study reported the risk of reinfection is higher with Omicron than previous variants.